OpenHumans/oh-dataselfie-source/_descriptions/faq.md

 The longer answer: It can be public if you want it to be public.
 If you're logged in into *Open Humans&* you can [head to your personal data page, and make individual sources publicly available](https://www.openhumans.org/member/me/data/).
 If that's too much genome sharing for you, you can also [see if there are individual projects or studies with which you want to share your genome](https://www.openhumans.org/explore-share/).

-## Which file do I upload?
+## Which files can I upload?
-The main file from *uBiome* are the sequencing reads generated from your microbiome sample.
-If you go to [https://explorer.ubiome.com/explore](https://explorer.ubiome.com/explore) you can find the *Downloads* option under the *Advanced Features* tab.
-On that page you will see the `Download Sequence Data` link, which will yield a `*.zip` file you can then upload to Open Humans.
-Ideally, you should also give the content of the `Taxonomy (JSON)` page when uploading your file.
+Whatever you want.
+Lab results, instrument data, and medical imaging, and many more can be shared with Open Humans through this.
+We will not perform any processing of your uploaded files, so make sure they only contain the information you actually want to upload to *Open Humans*

 ## Can I upload multiple files?
-Yes, if you have more than one sample sequenced with *uBiome* you can upload multiple files with this integration.
+Yes, you can upload as many data selfies as you want.

 ## How-to get in touch:
 This *Open Humans* project is hosted and run by the *Open Humans* team.